blkwtkns/peruanas/log.md

 * Something wrong with state or components updating, when changing around routes it gets stuck on one, especially the contact component, that complete halts navigation.

+* Toying around with image galleries, not all that satisfied.

+* Mobile sizing needs to be looked at across the board.

+* Menu bar should not be translucent when in mobile or when scrolling/not top position

+* Replace news with presentations component